Father, Son Accused Of Running Miami-Dade Boat Theft Ring

 The charges they face could potentially lead to a sentence of 30 years in prison if convicted.

 The other five arrested were 22-year-old Christian Martinez-Amor, 21-year-old Luis Sanchez-Rodriguez, 27-year-old Roberto Torres, 35-year-old Alejandro Saez-Garrido, and 29-year-old Yerandy Machado.
-Charges against these five include grand theft, conspiracy to racketeer, burglary, and grand theft.

 According to Miami-Dade police investigators, Baez-Cartalla and his son would steal Ford pick up trucks to have them ready for future boat thefts.